Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 Miami, FL 33173

 Care Resource is a nonprofit organization that offers free STD screening at locations in Broward and Miami-Dade counties.
 The Miami locations offer rapid HIV tests and screening for the most common STDs, along with other basic health screenings like glucose, cholesterol, and blood pressure.
 Test results may take between 2 and 2 1/2 weeks to process.
-Free counseling and condoms are offered to those taking an HIV test, along with free screening for Hepatitis C. The Dade location opens at 8:30 a.m. each weekday and remains open until 4:45 p.m. every day except Wednesday, when the clinic has extended hours until 6:45 p.m.
+Free counseling and condoms are offered to those taking an HIV test, along with free screening for Hepatitis C. The Dade location is open 8:30 a.m. – 4:45 p.m. every weekday except Wednesday, when the clinic has extended hours until 6:45 p.m.

 3801 Biscayne Boulevard, Suite 220